 - 1. Understand, appreciate and abide by the rules of the sport. - 2.
-Respect the integrity and judgement of match officials and staff. - 3.
-Respect the opponents and congratulate them in a courteous manner following each match whether in victory or defeat. - 4.
+Respect the integrity and judgement of match officials and staff. - Respect the opponents and congratulate them in a courteous manner following each match whether in victory or defeat. - 4.
 Be responsible for their actions and maintain self-control. - 5.
 Do not taunt or bait opponents and refrain from using foul or abusive language.

 Section 2.
-The honour system
+The honor system

-- 1. The honour system expects all players to abide by the highest level of honesty and sporting conduct at all times during a competition. - 2.
+- The honor system expects all players to abide by the highest level of honesty and sporting conduct at all times during a competition. - 2.
 Players should remove themselves from the court if they are out by being hit with a ball, caught out or if they commit a line infraction.
 They should not wait to be called out by the match officials. - 3.
-Any player who remains on court after they are clearly out and waits to be called out by an official will be in breach of the honour system. - 4.
-Player honesty will not be penalised and the referee may call a player that has left the court back into play, if they did so believing to be out. - 5.
-Teams/players that are observed or reported to be abusing the honour system through unsporting behaviour during or after a tournament may be formally reported to the EDF Protest & Punishment Committee for review and further action.
+Any player who remains on court after they are clearly out and waits to be called out by an official will be in breach of the honor system. - 4.
+Player honesty will not be penalized and the officials may call a player that has left the court back into play, if they did so believing to be out. - 5.
+Teams/players that are observed or reported to be abusing the honor system through unsporting behavior during or after a tournament may be formally reported to the EDF Protest & Punishment Committee for review and further action.